Anishkaarthik/Blackjack-single-player-/README.md

 # Blackjack-single-player-
-A python code for a single player black jack game where the player plays against the user
+# A Python code for a single-player blackjack game where the player plays against the user
+# The file is in the repository.